husarion/rosbot-xl-manipulation/README.md

 > **Prerequisites**
 >
 > The `compose.sim.gazebo.yaml` file uses NVIDIA Container Runtime.
 Make sure you have NVIDIA GPU and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.
-> It is also possible to run the simulation without NVIDIA GPU - change the `gpu-config` references to `cpu-config` in the `compose.sim.gazebo.yaml` file, but please note that performance won't be too good, that's why Nvidia configuration is recommended.

 Start the containers in a new terminal: